LeFamil99/DodgeRP/README.md

 ```
 - 1/5/2021 [01:53 PM] version Alpha 0.4.1 :
 ```
-- Game had a problem with Ram which made it unnable to play
+- Game had a problem with Ram which made it unplayable
 ```